karamkamal1/Splunk_and_Sysmon_Configuration_/README.md

-# SPLUNK CONFIGURATION AND ATTACK LOG ANALYSIS
+# SPLUNK & SYSMON CONFIGURATION
 This is my experience on configuring a Splunk Server, as well as configuring a Splunk Universal Port forwarder on a Domain Controller.
 We will also utilize some simple attacks on a Kali machine to generate some malicious logs to analyze.

 ## Objective